-- 7. Dwellings on corner lots and/or with secondary frontages to public open space must continue front façade design elements for a minimum of 3m to the secondary frontage. - Dwellings on corner lots or with secondary frontages to public open space must provide windows to both the primary and secondary frontages, forward of the return fence. - Secondary frontages must be articulated through the use of feature windows and/or wrap around balconies and/or varied wall materials and recessed and protruding elements in the - 10.
+- 7. Dwellings on corner lots and/or with secondary frontages to public open space must continue front façade design elements for a minimum of 3m to the secondary frontage. - Dwellings on corner lots or with secondary frontages to public open space must provide windows to both the primary and secondary frontages, forward of the return fence. - 9.
 Similar or overly similar façade designs will not be allowed within 3 lots of each other along a streetscape.
-Noticeable different means that there must be a considerable variation of materials and colour finishes and at least 2 design elements. - 11.
+Noticeable different means that there must be a considerable variation of materials and colour finishes and at least 2 design elements.. - 10.
 Each façade must be noticeably different from each façade within 5 lots on either side and opposite side of the street.
-Noticeable different means that there must be a considerable variation of materials and colour finishes and at least 2 design elements.
+Noticeable different means that there must be a considerable variation of materials and colour finishes and at least 2 design